-You’ve already seen Intelligent Mail barcodes.
+You’ve certainly seen Intelligent Mail barcodes.
 Whether you work in the printing and mailing industry, or simply receive mail at home, an Intelligent Mail barcode has passed through your hands.
-To many people, these codes may just look like a series of black lines.
+To many people, these codes may look like a series of black lines.
 Yet, there’s much more to a direct mail barcode than meets the eye.
-What exactly is Intelligent Mail barcoding?
-How can businesses make the most of it?
+What is Intelligent Mail barcoding and how can businesses make the most of it?
 Read on to find out.

 What Are Intelligent Mail Barcodes?

-“Intelligent Mail” is a service offered by the United States Postal Service.
-The service uses a 65-bar postal barcode to sort and deliver domestic mail.
-This unique barcode is printed on envelopes with the recipient’s address.
-There’s a lot of data contained in those little black bars!
-They identify the distribution center, the carrier route, the sender’s business mailer ID, and even the type of mail being sent (first class, standard, etc).
+“Intelligent Mail” is a service offered by the United States Postal Service (IMb®).
+The USPS uses a 65-bar postal barcode to sort and deliver domestic mail.
+This unique cryptograph is printed on envelopes with the recipient’s address.
+There’s a lot of data contained in those little black bars.
+They identify the distribution center, the carrier route, the sender’s business mailer ID, and even the type of mail being sent (First Class, Standard, etc).

 All of this data can be read automatically by the USPS mail sorting machines.
 The result?
 Quicker, more efficient mail sorting and delivery.
-Since this system of barcoding shortens delivery times, it also saves the Postal Service on production costs.
-To get more businesses to use the service, USPS offers direct mail marketing automation discounts to businesses who use Intelligent Mail barcoding for bulk mailings, using First Class or Standard Mail Presort levels of service.
+Since this system of barcoding shortens delivery times, it also saves on USPS production costs.
+To get more businesses to use the service, the Postal Service offers direct mail marketing automation discounts to businesses who use Intelligent Mail barcoding for bulk mailings, First Class, or Standard Mail Presort levels of service.

 What Are the Benefits of a Direct Mail Barcode?

-The United States Postal Service isn’t the only organization that reaps the benefits of Intelligent Mail barcoding.
-Businesses, nonprofits, and other groups that use an IMB envelope barcode generator can also gain multiple advantages including:
+The USPS isn’t the only organization that reaps the benefits of Intelligent Mail barcodes.
+Businesses, nonprofits, and other groups that use an IMb envelope barcode generator can also gain multiple advantages.
+These include:

 Additional Mail Price Incentives from USPS

 Direct Mail Barcodes Reduce Permit Costs

-Intelligent Mail now helps full-service mailers streamline their permit process.
+Intelligent Mail barcodes now help full-service mailers streamline their permit process.
 Through the Mail Anywhere service, mailers simply maintain a single permit and account to pay for all domestic mailings.
 There’s no added permit application fee needed for mailing to additional locations.